Attention🛎️ Entrepreneurs with ADHD and Dyslexia!👂

 YOU

-my journey from the beginning I was never formally diagnosed With dyslexia.
+My journey from the beginning I was never formally diagnosed with dyslexia.

-however in the 7th grade I was placed into l. d. class and was diagnosed with a learning disability
+however in the 7th grade I was placed into L.D. class and was diagnosed with a learning disability

 Young adults aged 18-24 are the most likely to report significant difficulties with concentration, memory, or decision-making, which are common indicators of learning disabilities.